 “For each resident, you have multiple assessments that all have different due dates, and then you have to multiply that by how many residents you have in your facility.
-This results in many different assessments that are coming due and cycling through both the Medicare and OBRA assessment schedules.
-On top of that, you have all the unplanned assessments—whether it's unscheduled Medicare OMRAs or unexpected discharges—that also have to be squeezed into that timeline,” says Jessie McGill, RN, RAC-MT, and curriculum development specialist for AANAC.
+This results in many different assessments that are coming due and cycling through both the Medicare and OBRA assessment schedules,” says Jessie McGill, RN, RAC-MT, and curriculum development specialist for AANAC.

 To exacerbate that stress, the NAC must rely on various members of the interdisciplinary team to complete each of their pieces on time.
 And often the IDT members have different priorities than the NAC.
 After all, they have their own required tasks as well.
 And since the NAC owns the MDS process, it’s not uncommon for assessment-related tasks to fall to the bottom of the IDT members’ to-do lists.

 McGill recalls a situation that she found herself in several years ago: